Dataflect-LLC/Dataflect-Documentation/dataflect.md

 # Dataflect Action Builder Overview
 [Go to Top](#)

-Dataflect ships with a **Query Builder** view that makes it easy for users to interact with the **dfsearch** command.
-Users can access the **Query Builder** dashboard by navigating to the Dataflect Application and selecting **Query Builder**.
-The same options are available which are discussed in this documentation for the dfsearch command.
+Dataflect ships with an **Action Builder** view that makes it easy for users to interact with the **dfengage** command.
+Users can access the **Action Builder** dashboard by navigating to the Dataflect Application and selecting **Action Builder**.
+The same options are available which are discussed in this documentation for the dfengage command.

 ## Using the Action Builder to Create a Custom Alert Action
 [Go to Top](#)